hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Are real; nothing false do I assume;
 >
-> Mine is the fashionable Stile you'll find,
+> Mine is the fashionable style you'll find,
 >
-> In which there,S grace and elegance combined;
+> In which there, grace and elegance combined;
 >
 > Here are some brilliant steps, I trust you'll say,
 >
 > Which grace and execution both display.

-### Dances in a wretched and affected stile.
+### Dances in a Wretched and Affected style

 > Jem.
-That is a stile, indeed!
+That is a style, indeed!
 These steps would be
 >
 > I fear too difficult to teach to me.
 >